roxkstar74/reminder-bot/README.md

 ## Usage
 **All interactions take place via direct messages**.
 When you invite the bot to a server, everyone on the server can start using this bot if their DM settings allow it.

 Before you start using the bot, **you must type `.r set <offset>` where `<offset>` is the number of hours your time zone is offset from Coordinated Universal Time.** [Click here](https://www.timeanddate.com/time/map/) to find your time zone.
-The offset is the number at the bottom of the map where your location is.
+The offset is the number at the bottom of the map on the highlighted section when you hover over your location.

 To get help for all the commands, type `.r help`.
 Here's a list of them for convenience:
 * `.r add <hour:minute><am|pm> <month/day/year> <message>`